 Data-in-transit & Data-at-rest

-Data-at-rest is data that is not actively moving from device to device or network-to-network, such as data stored on a hard drive, laptop, flash drive, or archived/stored in some other way.
+Data-at-rest is data that is not actively moving from device to device or network-to-network, such as data stored on a hard drive, laptop, or flash drive, or archived/stored in some other way.
 Data protection at rest aims to secure inactive data stored on any device or network.
 While data-at-rest is sometimes considered less vulnerable than data in transit, attackers often find data at rest a more valuable target than data in motion.
 At Relokia, all hard disks (or desktops, laptops, and servers) use disk encryption by default.

 Data access and authentication